AlexanderBertrandLab/DASF_toolbox/Matlab_code/prob_LCMV/README.md

 `lcmv_eval.m:`  Evaluate the LCMV objective function.

-`run_lcmv.m:` Script to run the DSFO algorithm to solve the LCMV in a randomly generated network.
+`run_lcmv.m:` Script to run the DASF algorithm to solve the LCMV in a randomly generated network.

 `LCMV_script.mlx:` Matlab live script example.